yunqingshaw/E6765_IoT_edu_2019_spring_students_repository/README.md

 * The sidebars are not good - need to be fixed - that may require changing the names of wiki pages - https://github.com/zk2172-columbia/E6765_IoT_edu_2019_spring_students_repository/wiki and the same for 2018 summer

+* The landing page is full of files, and the README is at the bottom - that is not good.
+Need to move files to some subdirectory, and have README on top (https://github.com/zk2172-columbia/E6765_IoT_edu_2019_spring_students_repository)